smithy-lang/smithy-python/README.md

-## Smithy SdkLang
+## Smithy Python

-Smithy code generators for SdkLang.
+Smithy code generators for Python.

 **WARNING: All interfaces are subject to change.**